rabeshi/eaamo-website/content/cfpresearch/_index.md

 ## Financial Assistance

-The conference will provide financial assistance for registration and travel costs, as well as data plans if the conference is converted to a virtual format.
-More information on the application process for financial assistance will be provided at a later date.
+The conference will provide financial assistance for registration and travel costs, as well as data plans if the conference is converted to a virtual format, as funds are available.

+Please apply for financial assistance [here](https://docs.google.com/forms/d/e/1FAIpQLSfL4rvmvwuKeBHKyRO5YGeF0wiKGLvFW0rZJk9PuDgl1CDpew/viewform?usp=sf_link) by *May 26, 2022*.

 ## Important Information